 For anyone who spends a lot of time in the garage, staying properly heated is not optional but essential.
-The chances are, your garage is away from the central heating of your home, meaning you need to find alternative methods to keep it warm.
+The chances are, your garage is away from the the central heating of your home, meaning you need to find alternative methods to keep it warm.

 Finding the best electric garage heaters can be challenging and a little technical knowledge helps to make the right decision.
 We’ve put together a list of top heaters for garages of any size, and even produced a handy guide for some of the electrical knowledge and terminology.

 Top 3 Electric Garage Heater

 The Fahrenheat model we’re starting with is one of the best sellers in the world of garage heaters, and with good reason.
 This heater is extremely powerful for pretty much any type of garage space, and can even heat spaces which are 1,300 square ft large.